Logo Futurismo

 David Rodrigues | The natural beauty of the Pico da Barrosa

-Being one of the highest points of the island with 947m, you can enjoy stunning views of the interior of Lagoa do Fogo crater, as well as panoramic views of the surrounding areas to the north, south, and west.
+Miradouro do Pico da Barrosa, being one of the highest points on the island at 947m, offers stunning views of the interior of Lagoa do Fogo crater, as well as panoramic vistas of the surrounding areas to the north, south, and west.
 It must be a breathtaking experience to see the beauty of nature from such a high vantage point.

 Bruno Azera | Gorreana Tea

 Tea production in the Azores is a significant agricultural industry and has been a part of the islands’ economy for over a century.
-The Azores, particularly the island of São Miguel, have ideal conditions for tea cultivation, including mild temperatures, abundant rainfall, and fertile volcanic soil.
+The Azores, particularly the island of São Miguel, offer ideal conditions for tea cultivation, characterized by mild temperatures, abundant rainfall, and fertile volcanic soil.
 The tea plants grown in the Azores are of the Camellia Sinensis variety, the same species used for producing most teas around the world.

-The tea plantations in the Azores are often located in the central highlands of the islands, where the climate and soil are most conducive to tea growth.
-Some of the most popular tea plantations in the Azores include the Gorreana Tea and the Porto Formoso Tea Factory, both of which offer tours and tastings to visitors.
+The tea plantations in the Azores are typically situated in the central highlands of the islands, where the climate and soil conditions are most conducive to tea growth.
+Some of the most popular tea plantations in the Azores include the Gorreana Tea Plantation and the Porto Formoso Tea Factory, both of which offer tours and tastings to visitors.
 The tea produced in the Azores is not only enjoyed locally but is also exported to other countries, particularly to Europe and North America.

 João Paulo Santos | The famous surfers’ beach

 If you want to relax on the beach, Ribeira Grande has some of the most beautiful.
-Santa Barbara, or the surfers’ paradise in the Azores, hosts international surf competitions every year.
+Areal de Santa Bárbara, or the surfers’ paradise in the Azores, hosts international surf competitions every year.
 Take a surf lesson with a professional and defy the Atlantic waves.
-It is also ideal to have a meal with the sound of the ocean at the cafe right next to this long beach.
+It is also ideal to have a meal with the sound of the ocean in the background at the cafe right next to this long beach.

 David Rodrigues | Enjoy of Praia dos Moinhos Beach